 - Human error is a thing.
 The more often this happens, the quicker it leads to angry calls, unclear email correspondence, and dissatisfied customers.
 Although these costs are difficult to estimate, they undoubtedly have an impact on total costs.

-- Manually entering orders is probably not your employee’s favorite task at work.
+- Manually entering orders is probably not your employee’s favourite task at work.
 It follows that they could bring more value to your company when they can put their time and energy into generating new customers or handling existing ones.

 - Most companies start their order process after an order is entered into their Microsoft Dynamics 365 platform.
 This means, however, that if an order is not entered straightaway, it significantly slows down your entire order process.